tim-taylor/evobee/README.md

 >```bash
 >git clone --depth 1 --branch theor-ecol-2020 https://github.com/tim-taylor/evobee.git
 >```
->The configuration and output files associated with the experiments reported in the paper are available at [https://github.com/tim-taylor/evobee-data/theor-ecol-2020/](https://github.com/tim-taylor/evobee-data/theor-ecol-2020/)
+>The configuration and output files associated with the experiments reported in the paper are available at [https://github.com/tim-taylor/evobee-data](https://github.com/tim-taylor/evobee-data) in the folder `theor-ecol-2020`.

 ---